 While electric vehicles are currently more expensive than traditional gasoline powered vehicles, it is anticipated that production costs will decline as demand increases for electric vehicles, enabling battery companies to purchase materials in bulk and manufacture in large quantities.
 As electric vehicles become more economically feasible, we anticipate further cost efficiencies and increased adoption of batteries across the transportation industry.
-In addition to pursuing opportunities for the light duty vehicle market, battery companies are in discussions with or working with manufacturers to develop clean alternatives to scooters, golf carts, mowing equipment, motorcycles, off-duty vehicles and heavy-duty transportation vehicles.
+In addition to pursuing opportunities for the light duty vehicle market, battery companies are in discussions with or working with manufacturers to develop clean alternatives for scooters, golf carts, mowing equipment, motorcycles, off-duty vehicles and heavy-duty transportation vehicles.

-Stationary Storage
+Stationary Storage and Smart Grid

 The development of the smart grid and the growing demand for alternative energy solutions, such as wind and solar, represent tremendous opportunities for the battery industry.
 Under the American Recovery and Reinvestment Act, ARRA, the U.S. Government allocated \$4.5 billion for utilities to invest on the U.S. electric grid in order to stimulate investment in smart grid technologies.
 When considering the shift to alternative energy solutions such as wind and solar, which can provide sporadic service / energy, utility companies are faced with the challenge of ensuring reliable service.
 Lithium ion batteries are predicted to play a key role in the grid stabilization of the electric grid market.
 Lithium ion batteries act as ancillary power units to provide frequency regulation services and help smooth the grid during fluctuations in demand.
 Lithium ion batteries can also be used to store electricity during off-peak hours, making it available during peak hours.
-According to Pike Research, the stationary storage market for lithium ion batteries is estimated to grow to \$1.1 billion by 2018.
+According to Piper Jaffray, the stationary storage market for lithium ion batteries is estimated to grow to over \$600 billion over the next ten to twelve years.